BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 *What's the play?*

 {{< spoiler label="Show solution" >}}
-Unearth Tog, krec 12 and feb kill?
+1. <i class="ms ms-b ms-cost"></i> Cast Unearth on Psychatog.
+2. <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> Flashback Krosan Reclamation targeting Akroma and Palinchron (15 cmc).
+3. Activate Tog to clean the top of the graveyard.
+4. Reveal Devourer on top of the graveyard.
+5. Activate Shifter/Devourer*
+6. Activate Psycatog to reveal Triskelion on top of the graveyard.
+7. Shoot the opponent with Shifter/Trike.

-And thank him for his sylvan activations.
+*And thank him for their sylvan activations.*

-You can work around naturalize that I believe.
-Krec cmc, become devourer, put activations on the stack, become trike.
-If they naturalize before they resolve, discard squee/auramancer and naturalize fizzles, become trike again.
+*You can work around Naturalize.
+Put Devourer activations on the stack and exile Devourer with Tog: Shifter becomes Triskelion.
+If they naturalize before the activations resolve, discard Squee to make Naturalize fizzles, and then activate Tog again.
 {{< /spoiler >}}

 ---